 The format of an online master’s degree provides more flexibility than on-campus options.
 Students can decide to take courses full or part-time, and they can take classes synchronously or asynchronously, enabling them to fit the courses into their schedules.
 Also, online coursework means that students can learn from anywhere.

-Pursuing a master’s in cybersecurity may be essential for gaining promotions and usually accompanies a significant pay hike.
+Pursuing a master’s in cybersecurity may be essential for gaining promotions, and usually also accompanies comes with a a significant pay increase hike.
 According to PayScale, the average salary for an MS in cybersecurity is $87,292 compared to $71,033 for a BS in cybersecurity.
 The $16,259 difference in average pay can cover the cost of the most affordable online master’s programs in under a year.

 Online master’s degrees are designed to provide the same experience as in-person degrees.
 This means that these programs will likely cover the same core concepts, including: